systeminit/si/app/docs/src/reference/ai-agent.md

 # AI Agent

 The AI Agent is one of the primary ways you will interact with System Initiative.
-It allows you to express your intent in natural language, and let the AI Agent take care of the implementation details.
+It allows you to express your intent in natural language and let the AI Agent take care of the implementation details.

 ## Architecture